Voiss-Software/.github/profile/README.md

 ## 🧠 About Voiss

-**Voiss Software** creates digital solutions with a focus on **results**, **automation**, and **operational efficiency**.
+**Voiss Software** creates digital solutions focused on **results**, **automation**, and **operational efficiency**.
-We serve businesses that need to scale intelligently and reliably — in agribusiness, commerce, education, and services.
+We support businesses and teams looking to scale securely and intelligently.

-We develop robust web/mobile systems with scalable architecture, custom API integrations, and automation.
+We develop robust web/mobile systems with scalable architecture, API integrations, and tailored automations.
-We also deliver institutional websites using WordPress + Elementor, with strong performance and total CMS control.
+We also deliver institutional websites using WordPress + Elementor, with strong performance and full CMS control.

 ---